chrismurrph/default-db-format/README.md

 ````
 Notice that we have chosen to keep the default convention.

-The Baby Sharks devcard consists of a series of buttons that intentionally affect the state in order to bring up default-db-format messages.
+The Baby Sharks devcard consists of a series of buttons that intentionally affect the state in order to bring up Default DB Format messages.
 The first button is "Give a field-join a map".
 This is almost always a real problem that needs to be fixed.
 So this time there won't be a configuation change.
 We've seen this one before, but not where the value is a map:

 ![](imgs/20180119-232357.png)